 Making free phone calls with Skype is great and all, but wouldn't you love to see the smiling faces of your friends and loved ones when you talk to them, rather than just hear their voices?
 Skype can do that, too, thanks to its "Video Chat" feature!
-And the great thing about it is that it isn't that much different from making a regular phone call using Skype.
+And the great thing about it is that it isn't that much different from making a regular phone call.

 Open your Skype desktop program and log in.